Dark Photon from Light Scalar Boson Decays at FASER: FASER Detector

 \section{FASER Detector}

-Dimension of FASER detector \cite{Ariga:2018pin} is 10~cm in radius and 5~m long.
-At the entrance to the detector, two scintillator stations are used to veto charged particles coming through the cavern wall from the IP, primarily high-energy muons.
-Each station has more than 99.99\% veto efficiency of charged particles.
+Dimension of the FASER detector~\cite{Ariga:2018pin} is 10~cm in radius and 5~m long.
+At the entrance to the detector, two scintillator stations are used to veto charged particles coming through the cavern wall from the IP, primarily high-energy muons, with 99.99\% veto efficiency of charged particles per station.
 Between the stations is a lead plate with 20 radiation length thickness that converts photons coming from upstream of the detector into electromagnetic showers that are vetoed by the scintillators.

 The veto stations are followed by a 1.5~m long, 0.55~T permanent dipole magnet with a 10~cm aperture radius.
 This is the decay volume for new particles decaying into a pair of charged particles, where the magnetic field separates the decay products to a detectable distance.